janos-ss/xpd/README.md

 - The algorithms are tried in their defined order.
   Note that when a detector finds suspected cross-posts, the remaining detectors are skipped.
 This may be improved in a future release.
 - The currently supported algorithms:
-    - `sameBodyDetector` matches posts with the exact same text body
+    - `SameBodyDetector` matches posts with the exact same text body
-    - `similarWordCountDetector` matches posts with similar count of the same words (&plusmn;10% of total word count)
+    - `SimilarWordCountDetector` matches posts with similar count of the same words (&plusmn;10% of total word count)

 Develop
 -------